Norton's theorem

 When there are dependent sources, the more general method must be used.
-The voltage at the terminals is calculated for an injection of a 1 Amp test current at the terminals.
-This voltage divided by the 1 A current is the Norton impedance Rno.
+The voltage at the terminals is calculated for an injection of a 1 ampere test current at the terminals.
+This voltage divided by the 1 A current is the Norton impedance Rno (in ohms).
 This method must be used if the circuit contains dependent sources, but it can be used in all cases even when there are no dependent sources.

 Example of a Norton equivalent circuit

 In the example, the total current Itotal is given by:

 The current through the load is then, using the current divider rule:

 And the equivalent resistance looking back into the circuit is:

 So the equivalent circuit is a 3.75 mA current source in parallel with a 2 kΩ resistor.

 Conversion to a Thévenin equivalent

 A Norton equivalent circuit is related to the Thévenin equivalent by the equations:

+An original circuit and its Thévenin and Norton equivalents have the same voltage between the two open-circuited terminals, and the same short-circuited current in between.

 Queueing theory

 The passive circuit equivalent of "Norton's theorem" in queuing theory is called the Chandy Herzog Woo theorem.
 In a reversible queueing system, it is often possible to replace an uninteresting subset of queues by a single (FCFS or PS) queue with an appropriately chosen service rate.